 Is your dream instead to own a home here and perhaps raise a family, retire, have a winter home, investment property — or other scenario?

 Doing your research and getting realistic about your options will be an important factor in moving to Scottsdale.

 See more details in my jobs post.

 I’m here to help guide you, if you’re considering moving, — whether you’re already here or thinking of moving to Scottsdale.
-Perhaps we’ll find a nearby area to better meet your needs and budget.
-I can help you with that too.

 There are a dizzying number of exciting things to do here.
 And, big practical things to think about in moving to Scottsdale.
 I hope this gives you a good start.
 And I’m always available to assist with my expertise — or to point your in the right direction.
 Thanks for taking a tour of our great city!